max-widmaier/Stellar-Nuclear-Research/README.md

 ## Research Hypothesis

-If atomic mass remains the same, then SNER will be constant to an inverse proportion of gravitational pressure, temperature, and other energy forms.
+SNER will be constant and will be the result of an inverse proportion of gravitational pressure, temperature, and other energy forms.
+Where an increase in temperature leads to a decrease in gravitational force and vice versa.

-That would mean that higher non-temperature energy forms lower the temperature required for fusion to occur.
+That would mean that higher non-temperature energy forms **lower** the temperature required for fusion to occur.

 ## Research Methodology